monicacorrea/Lobbying-by-Venezuela-Information-Office/README.md

 Python Matplotlib project

-The goal for this project is visualize the amount (US$) spent by Venezuelan goverment between 2004 and 2007 through lobbying firms in the US Congress.
+The goal in this project to is visualize the amount (US$) spent by Venezuelan goverment between 2004 and 2007 through lobbying firms in the US Congress.
 This project is based in real data.

 Technologies: